-- 1. The Floridan Aquifer is permitted for 12.7 mgd in 2025.
+- The Floridan Aquifer is permitted for 12.2 mgd in 2017.
 100% of raw water produces finished water. - 2.
-The Winter Park Estates Water Reclamation Facility provides up to .615 mgd of reuse water. - 3.
-Expand and/or re-rate existing Winter Park Estates Water Reclamation Facility to produce an additional .40 mgd of reclaimed water that will be used in the City of Winter Park to reduce potable water demand. - 4.
-Provide an additional .1 mgd of wastewater to regional reclaimed water systems by 2025. - 5.
+The Winter Park Estates Water Reclamation Facility provides up to .615 mgd of reuse water.

+- 3. Expand and/or re-rate existing Winter Park Estates Water Reclamation Facility to produce an additional .30 mgd of reclaimed water that will be used in the City of Winter Park to reduce potable water demand. - 4.
+Provide an additional .65 mgd of wastewater to regional reclaimed water systems by 2025. - 5.
 Explore the purchase of up to 2 mgd of reclaimed water from the Orlando Utilities Commission to replace potable water that is used for irrigation. - 6.
 Identify partnerships with surrounding utilities such as Orange County, Orlando Utilities Commission, and Seminole County on regional water supply development projects to provide wholesale water to the City of Winter Park.
 The City is currently working with Seminole County and exploring the technical and institutional feasibility of developing the Lake Monroe alternative.
 The City will participate in the preliminary design for the St. Johns River near Yankee Lake Alternative Water Supply projects.
 These programs further the Objective 4-5.1 and Policy 4-5.1.9. - 7.
+Install an automatic meter reader system (AMR) by October 2008.
+This system will allow for the red flagging of customers that use large amounts of water or who may have a new water leak.
+This program is planned to save .1 mgd. - 8.
 Implement the Winter Park's Park Irrigation Efficiency System (PIES) program.
 Under this program, potable water that is used for irrigation in the City's parks will be replaced by surface water, stormwater, lower quality stormwater, or reclaimed water.
-This program is expected to save 0.7 mgd.

-- 8. Water conservation fixture.
-The City will offer a toilet rebate program for exchange of inefficient toilets and washing machines with EPA approved fixtures. - 9.
+This program is expected to save 0.7 mgd. - 9.
+Water conservation fixture.
+The City will make available at no cost low flow shower heads, aerators and toilet dams to customers who request them.
+This program is planned to save .1 mgd. - 10.
 Conservation rate structure.
 The City will periodically review the water conservation rate structure to identify ways to make it more effective.
-Due to the effect of the current conservation rate structure, the planned savings is unknown at this time. - 10.
+Due to the effect of the current conservation rate structure, the planned savings is unknown at this time. - 11.
 Water conservation educational materials.
 The City will annually produce or purchase water conservation education materials such as brochures or posters to foster water conservation.
 Since the City has been doing this for several years, the planned savings is to maintain existing conservation practices.
-Additional savings are difficult to estimate at this time. - 11.
+Additional savings are difficult to estimate at this time. - 12.
 Drought resistant landscaping.
 The City will continue to implement and enforce the Comprehensive Plan policies promoting water conservation including drought resistant landscaping.
 Since the implementation and enforcement of these policies are in effect at this time, the planned savings is to maintain existing conservation practices.
-Additional savings are difficult to estimate at this time. - 12.
+Additional savings are difficult to estimate at this time. - 13.
 Continue to participate in regional water supply development projects planning and evaluation.